Prior To Arrival

 - Campers live in small group units with adult to child ratios appropriate for the camper’s age.
 Campers are supervised at all times by staff.

-Please be sure to provide current contact information on the front of the health form.
+Please be sure to provide current contact information when you register including all mobile numbers.

 If emergency care is required, we will contact you (after care is taken for your camper) in the event of the following conditions:

 - Medical questions regarding treatment

 - Any condition that requires treatment in the emergency room.

 - LOMC will not have any specific requirements related to COVID-19 this summer.